 Filtering is a statistical approach where univariate methods are applied to each of the many omics features in turn.
 Typically, the univariate method involves estimating the association of the feature with the clinical outcome.
-Then, some criterion, which is chosen in advance or selected using cross-validation, is applied to the statistic to select a subset of features.
-For example, I am interested in developing a gene expression based test to predict clinical response to a new therapy.
-For each of the 1000 gene expression features that I have, I can compute a t-statistic comparing the expression levels for responders versus non-responders.
-I then filter out the genes with t-test p-values greater than 0.0001, and use the remaining ones in a multivariable logistic regression model to predict response.
+Then a criterion, chosen in advance or selected using cross-validation, is applied to the statistic to select a subset of features.
+For example, suppose an investigator is interested in developing a gene expression based test to predict clinical response to a new therapy.
+For each of the 1000 gene expression features that are available, one could compute a t-statistic comparing the expression levels for responders versus non-responders.
+Genes with t-test p-values greater than 0.0001 could be filtered out, and the remaining ones used in a multivariable logistic regression model to predict response.
 (17) describes a novel approach to filtering that is applied successfully to predict B-cell lymphoma subtypes using gene expression microarrays.

 Regularization is an approach in which all of the features in consideration are entered into a special multivariable statistical model for prediction of the clinical outcome, even if there are more features than study participants.
 The special model includes a penalty component which encourages the model to throw out or downplay the impact of features that are not relevant.
 There are various types of penalty functions each with different properties, such as the lasso (18), the ridge penalty (19), the elastic net (20), and others (15).
 Each type of penalty term contains at least one tuning parameter, which may be pre-specified or selected using cross-validation.

 Each type of approach has its merits, and within each class there are a variety of specific models to choose from.
 It is difficult to determine what method will work best in advance.
 Instead of selecting a single model to use, multiple models can be averaged to improve prediction (21).
-This approach, called Bayesian model averaging has proven successful in different applications, including prediction of cancer subtypes (22).
-It is more common, however, to try out various different methods then select the one that performs the best on a small subset of the development sample.
-This is fine as long as the model selection is done entirely separately from the final validation sample.
+This approach, called Bayesian model averaging, has proven successful in different applications, including prediction of cancer subtypes (22).
+It is more common, however, to try various different methods then select the one that performs the best on a small subset of the development sample.
+This is appropriate as long as the model selection is done entirely separately from the final validation sample.
 Leaking of information from the validation data into the model selection process can cause bias in insidious ways.
-Verify that the model selection and estimation process was done completely independently and locked down.

 In many oncology settings, such as pediatric cancers, patients and specimens may be very sparse.
-It may be difficult to enroll sufficient subjects to develop an omics test and do preliminary validation on an independent sample.
+It may be difficult to enroll sufficient subjects to develop an omics test and then perform preliminary validation on an independent sample.
 In that case, cross-validation can provide an unbiased estimate of prediction error, if done properly (15).
 Cross-validation refers to the idea that a model can be evaluated in the same sample in which it is developed.
 Similar to a split sample approach, in cross-validation only a small portion of the sample is left out at a time.
 The model is estimated on the remaining samples, and the performance is evaluated on the left-out independent portion.
 This process is repeated many times to get a more precise estimate of the performance.
 (23) describe a cross validated trial design tailored for sparse data settings.